dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

 Here we have create both event emitters and have added them to the three methods that depend on AJAX request.
 Whenever one of these methods is called we emit an event, through `this.startAjaxRequest.emit()`, to the *Slim Loading Bar* to tell it to start running the loading bar indicator on our interface.
-After getting a response back from the AJAX requests sent by `loadTasks` method, that updates the task list, we then tell *Slim Loading Bar* to complete its progress through `this.completeAjaxRequest.emit()`.
+After getting a response back from the AJAX requests sent by the `loadTasks` method, that updates the task list, we then tell *Slim Loading Bar* to complete its progress through `this.completeAjaxRequest.emit()`.

-If we run our development server, by issuing `ng serve` and heading to `http://localhost:4200/`, we will see our application with a better user experience:
+If we run our development server by issuing `ng serve` and heading to `http://localhost:4200/`, we will see our application with a better user experience:

 ![Slim loading bar on task list Angular application](https://cdn.auth0.com/blog/serverless-angular/slim-loading-bar.png)

 ## Going Live with GitHub Pages

 Our application is ready to be deployed to production.
-We have a persistence layer that saves all users tasks.
+We have a persistence layer that saves all users' tasks.
 We have a serverless REST API that accepts `GET`, `POST` and `DELETE` requests to manipulate tasks.
 We have security, provided by Auth0.
 And we have a good looking Angular single page application interface.
 The only thing that is missing is a place to host our static (HTML, CSS and JavaScript) files.

 That is exactly what [GitHub Pages provides](https://pages.github.com/).
-To use it is really simple.
-We have first to create a repository on it - of course we also need a GitHub account, but who doesn't have one these days -, then we will have to push our work to it and after that we will need to create a branch, called `gh-pages`, that will contain only our production bundles.
+To use it is simple.
+We just need to create a repository and push our work to a branch called `gh-pages`.
+This branch should contain only our production bundles.

-To create a GitHub repository, go to [Create a New Repository](https://github.com/new) page on GitHub, choose a meaningful repository name - something like *task-list* - and hit the *Create repository* button.
+To create a GitHub repository go to [GitHub](https://github.com/), sign in (or sign up if you don't have an account) and choose the *Create a New Repository* option.
+Create your new repository naming it as *task-list*.
+Note that if you choose another name, you will have to adjust the `base-href` parament of the `ng build` command that we will run later.

 ![Creating a GitHub repository](https://cdn.auth0.com/blog/serverless-angular/create-github-repo.png)